 I've taken my grandmother's tried and true stove top grape leaves recipe and converted it to the pressure cooker version.
 This recipe uses just a few simple and pantry staple ingredients but has intense flavor.

 Grape leaves are stuffed with a lamb, rice, and allspice mixture, then pressure cooked with whole garlic cloves in a lemony broth.
 The smell and the flavor are amazing!
+It's one of my favorites, along with stuffed cabbage rolls, cabbage roll casserole, slow cooker kebab hindi and Middle Eastern beef stew.

 This Instant Pot grape leaves recipe is low in calories and carbohydrates but high in protein, vitamins and minerals.
 It's healthy and delicious, which is always a winner!